Mo3bassia/bank-account-react-app/README.md

 - Closing the account

 The functionality is managed using `useReducer`, making the state transitions more predictable and scalable.

-## Live Preview

-You can check out the live preview of this project here: [Live Preview](https://bank-account-mo3bassias-projects.vercel.app)

 ## How it Works